lonynamer/Knowledge/Kubernetes-Advanced-Usage/README.md

 ssh-keygen
 ```
 - Create a small cluster by `kops`, in this scenario cluster is created in eu-cental-1 region's eu-central-1b zone.
+- `KOPS` uses launch configurations and autoscaling groups, in addition to scaling `PODS`, it's possible to autoscale and update the underlying infrastructure very easily rolling-update style.
+It's a very reliable infrastructure.
+Even you will delete the instances holding the masters and nodes, autoscaling will launch the instances and everything will be built up back from the cluster-state that sits in S3 bucket including the pods,statefulsets, deployments, services (Unless you don't delete backend data).
+Enabling versioning on S3 bucket will add more reliability and roleback.
+Kubernetes as well working in a current state and desired state mentality, when code changes, infrastructure changes.
 ```
 kops create cluster \
  --name=mycluster.kops.lonynamer.com \